-Klimek & Łebkowski (2015) propose the RALS algorithm.
-They create a list, of which activities are sorted in increasing order of their respective start times in the baseline schedule and activities with the same start time are identified as a group.
-During the local search, a group of activities is randomly selected at each iteration and the order of activities within the group will be rearranged.
-When allocating resources to activity at time , a priority is given to activities that have arcs connected to activity .
-These activities take final position in available resource chains at time .
-Followed by activities that take final position in available resource chains and have no arc connected to activity .
-Due to rearranging movement in activity list at each iteration, it is possible to obtain the resource allocation schedule with minimum additional arcs by comparing with the optimal allocation schedule.
-The pseudocode of the specific algorithm is shown as follows.
+Klimek and Łebkowski (2015) proposed the RALS algorithm.
+They created an list in which the activities are sorted in increasing order by the respective start times in the baseline schedule , and the activities with the same start time are identified as a group.
+During the local search, an activity group is randomly selected at each iteration, and the order of activities within the group is rearranged.
+When allocating resources to activity at time , priority is given to activities with arcs connected to activity .
+These activities take the final position in the available resource chains at time , followed by activities that take the final position in the available resource chains and have no arc connected to activity .
+Due to rearranging the movement in the activity list at each iteration, a resource allocation schedule with minimum additional arcs can be obtained by comparing it with the optimal allocation schedule.
+The pseudocode of the specific algorithm is presented below.

 Algorithm 3: RALS algorithm

-Identify set of unavoidable arcs
+Identify the set of unavoidable arcs

-Create list of activities sorted in the increasing order of start times in ; if start times are the same, sorted in the decreasing order of aggregate demand for resource;
+Create the list LRA of activities sorted in increasing order by start times in S; if start times are the same, sort in decreasing order by aggregate resource demand;

 Identify groups of activities with the same start time ;